Supporting and Promoting Girl Scouting in Northeast Ohio since 2000

 the request includes 24 resolutions – including removal of the board.
 There is much concern that this may damage the council.

-A lawyer is hired for consulted who recommends streamlining the resolutions, including a resolution to cease and desist from current plans camp sales – without making it an amendment to the bylaws.
-This is adopted.
+A lawyer is hired for consultation who recommends streamlining the resolutions, including a resolution to cease and desist from current

 Approximately 30 delegates sign the special meeting request